List of awards and nominations received by Amitabh Bachchan

 In 1999, Bachchan was voted the "Greatest Star of stage or screen of the Millennium" in a BBC Your Millennium online poll.
 In 2001, he was honoured with the Actor of the Century award at the Alexandria International Film Festival in Egypt in recognition of his contribution to the world of cinema.
 Many other honours for his achievements were conferred upon him at several International Film at the 2010 Asian Film Awards.

 In 2003, he was conferred with the Honorary Citizenship of the French town of Deauville.
 In October 2003, he was conferred with the Medal of Honour of Morocco, given to him by King Mohammed at the Marrakech International Film Festival.
-In October 2003, TIME magazine dubbed Bachchan as "the Undisputed Godfather of Bollywood".
+In October 2003, Time magazine dubbed Bachchan as "the Undisputed Godfather of Bollywood".
 In April 2005, The Walter Reade Theater of Lincoln Center in New York honored Amitabh Bachchan with a special tribute, retrospective—titled "Amitabh Bachchan: The Biggest Film Star in the World".
 In March 2010, he has been named the list of CNN's "top 25 Asian actors of all time".

 In June 2000, he became the first living Asian to have been modelled in wax at London's Madame Tussauds Wax Museum.
 Another statue was installed in New York in 2009, Hong Kong in 2011, Bangkok in 2011, Washington, DC in 2012 and Delhi in 2017.

-He was honoured with an honorary doctorate by the University of Jhansi, India, in 2004, the University of Delhi in 2006, the De Montfort University in Leicester, UK, in 2006, the Leeds Metropolitan University in Yorkshire, UK, in 2007, the Queensland University of Technology in Brisbane, Australia, in 2011, the Jodhpur National University in 2013. and the Academy of Arts (Egypt), Egypt, in 2015.
+He was honoured with an honorary doctorate by the University of Jhansi, India, in 2004, the University of Delhi in 2006, the De Montfort University in Leicester, UK, in 2006, the Leeds Metropolitan University in Yorkshire, UK, in 2007, the Queensland University of Technology in Brisbane, Australia, in 2011, the Jodhpur National University in 2013. and the Academy of Arts (Egypt), in 2015.
 In 2017, he was honored with the Indian Film Personality of the Year consisting of a Silver Peacock Medal, a certificate a Civilian award.

 On 24 September 2019 he was awarded the prestigious Dadasaheb Phalake award for 2018 by government of India.